0xAX/linux-insides/interrupts/interrupts-2.md

 }
 ```

-where `gdt_ptr` represents a special 48-bit `GTDR` register which must contain the base address of the `Global Descriptor Table`:
+where `gdt_ptr` represents a special 48-bit `GDTR` register which must contain the base address of the `Global Descriptor Table`:

 ```C
 struct gdt_ptr {